 Will you rise to that challenge and make a commitment to restore your broken relationships in this new year ?

 Romans 6 tells us, “Do not let sin control the way you live; do not give in to its lustful desires.”
 For most of us when we are saved we give up certain sins easily, but there are other things that we know are wrong that we really battle with still.

 Is there a sexual sin that you keep on giving in to?
 Have you been going too far with your boyfriend?
 Have you been secretly watching pornography?

 This verse challenges all of us to turn away from all of these things.
 Stop letting those sins control your life.
 Start dying to yourself and living for God.
 Start obeying God your master and not your flesh.

-Christ broke the power of sin when He died on the cross for you 2,000 years ago, so you don't have to continue another year still being defeated by the same sin.
+Christ broke the power of sin when He died on the cross 2,000 years ago, so you don’t have to continue another year still being defeated by the same sin.
 You are no longer a slave to it, so stop acting like one.